Yes (band): 1988–1995: Anderson Bruford Wakeman Howe, Union and Talk

 By the end of 1988, Anderson felt creatively sidelined by Rabin and Squire and had grown tired of the musical direction of the "Yes-West" line-up.
-He took leave of the band, asserting that he would never stay in Yes purely for the money, and started work in Montserrat on a solo project that eventually involved Wakeman, Howe and Bruford.
-This collaboration led to suggestions that there would be some kind of reformation of the "classic" Yes, although from the start the project had included bass player Tony Levin, whom Bruford had worked with in King Crimson.
+He took leave of the band, asserting that he would never stay in Yes purely for the money, and started work in Paris and Montserrat on an ostensible solo project that eventually involved Wakeman, Howe and Bruford.
+This collaboration led to suggestions that there would be some kind of reformation of the "classic" Yes, although the Monserrat sessions brought in bass player Tony Levin, whom Bruford had worked with in King Crimson.
 The project, rather than taking over or otherwise using the Yes name, was called Anderson Bruford Wakeman Howe (ABWH).

 Their eponymous album, released in June 1989, featured "Brother of Mine", which became an MTV hit and went gold in the United States.
 It later emerged that the four band members had not all recorded together; Anderson and producer Chris Kimsey slotted their parts into place.
 Howe has stated publicly that he was unhappy with the mix of his guitars on the album, though a version of "Fist of Fire" with more of Howe's guitars left intact appeared on the In a Word: Yes box set in 2002.
 ABWH toured in 1989 and 1990 as "An Evening of Yes Music" which featured Levin, keyboardist Julian Colbeck, and guitarist Milton McDonald as support musicians.
 A live album and home video were recorded and released in 1993, both titled An Evening of Yes Music Plus that featured Jeff Berlin on bass due to Levin suffering from illness.
 The tour was also dogged by legal battles sparked by Atlantic Records due to the band's references to Yes in promotional materials and the tour title.